jdubois/azure-cli-mcp/README.md

 }
 ```

-To use the server from VS Code, here are the steps to configure it:
+#### Using VS Code

 - Install GitHub Copilot
 - Install this MCP Server using the command palette: `MCP: Add Server...`
+  - The configuration connects to the server using the `stio` transport
+  - The command to run is `java -jar ~/Downloads/azure-cli-mcp.jar` (you need to point to the location where you
+    downloaded the `azure-cli-mcp.jar` file)
 - Configure GitHub Copilot to run in `Agent` mode, by clicking on the arrow at the bottom of the the chat window
 - On top of the chat window, you should see the `azure-cli-mcp` server configured as a tool